core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 }
 ~~~~

+CBOR diagnostic notation: 1180

+CBOR encoding: 19 049c

 **Name as identityref**

+Alternatively, an identityref may be encoded using a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.
+When names are used, identityref MUST be encoded using a CBOR text string data item (major type 3).
+If the identity is defined in another module than the leaf node containing the identityref value, the namespace-qualified form MUST be used.
+Otherwise, both the simple and namespace-qualified forms are permitted.

+The following example shows the encoding of the same identity using its name.

 CBOR diagnostic notation: "iana-if-type:ethernetCsmacd"

 CBOR encoding: 78 1b 69616e612d69662d747970653a65746865726e657443736d616364

-**SIDs as identityref**

-Assuming that the identity "iana-if-type:ethernetCsmacd" has been assigned to the SID value 1180.

-CBOR diagnostic notation: 1180

-CBOR encoding: 19 049c

 ## The 'empty' Type

 Leafs of type empty MUST be encoded using the CBOR null value (major type
 7, additional information 22).

+The following example shows the encoding of leaf 'is-router' when present.

-Definition example {{RFC7277}}:
+Definition example from {{RFC7277}}:

 ~~~~ yang
 leaf is-router {